Twisted Ruelle zeta function at zero for compact hyperbolic surfaces: Preliminaries

-Now let $\Gamma$ be a Fuchsian group of the first kind, that is a finitely generated discrete subgroup of $G$, such that $\Gamma\backslash G$ is of finite volume.
-We assume that $\Gamma$ is torsion-free, i.e., there are no elements of finite order.
-Moreover, we assume that $\Gamma$ is cocompact.
-Hence, $\Gamma$ contains only hyperbolic elements.
-Then, $X=\Gamma\backslash \H^2=\Gamma\backslash G/K$ is a compact, hyperbolic surface of genus $g\geq 2$, and conversely every compact, hyperbolic surface arises in this way.
+Now, let $\Gamma$ be a Fuchsian group, that is a discrete subgroup of $G$.
+We assume that $\Gamma$ is cocompact, i.e., $\Gamma\backslash G$ is compact, and that $\Gamma$ is torsion-free, i.e., there are no non-trivial elements of finite order.
+Then, $X=\Gamma\backslash \H^2=\Gamma\backslash G/K$ is an orientable compact connected hyperbolic surface, and conversely every orientable compact connected hyperbolic surface arises in this way.